Skip to main content

 Horse drawn buggy traveling down country road

-If you've been near an Amish community, you've seen the buggies rolling down the road.
-The quiet way of life is one of the most distinct in the world, but not many know its origins.
-The history of Pennsylvania Amish Country tells a story of one of the world's most traditional cultures.
+If you've been near an Amish community, you've likely seen the iconic buggies rolling down the road.
+The quiet way of life in Pennsylvania Amish Country is one of the most distinct in the world, but its origins are not widely known.
+In this blog, we'll delve into the history of the Amish in Pennsylvania and highlight why you should explore this fascinating part of the country.

 Amish Attire